Rescue of Jews by Catholics during the Holocaust: Vatican diplomats

-Mark Mazower wrote: "When the Vatican protested, the government responded with defiance: 'There is no foreign intervention which would stop us on the road to the liberation of Slovakia from Jewry', insisted President Tiso".
+Mark Mazower wrote that "When the Vatican protested, the government responded with defiance: 'There is no foreign intervention which would stop us on the road to the liberation of Slovakia from Jewry', insisted President Tiso".
 Distressing scenes at railway yards of deportees being beaten by Hlinka guards had spurred community protest, including from leading churchmen such as Bishop Pavol Jantausch.
-According to Mazower "Church pressure and public anger resulted in perhaps 20,000 Jews being granted exemptions, effectively bringing the deportations there to an end".
+According to Mazower, "Church pressure and public anger resulted in perhaps 20,000 Jews being granted exemptions, effectively bringing the deportations there to an end".
 "Tuka", wrote Evans, was "forced to backtrack by public protests, especially from the Church, which by this time had been convinced of the fate that awaited the deportees.
 Pressure from the Germans, including a direct confrontation between Hitler and Tiso on 22 April 1943, remained without effect."

-When in 1943 rumours of further deportations emerged, the Papal Nuncio in Istanbul, Msgr.
+In 1943, when rumours of further deportations emerged, the Papal Nuncio in Istanbul, Msgr.
 Angelo Roncalli (later Pope John XXIII) and Burzio helped galvanize the Holy See into intervening in vigorous terms.
 On April 7, 1943, Burzio challenged Tuka, over the extermination of Slovak Jews.
 The Vatican condemned the renewal of the deportations on 5 May and the Slovakian episcopate issued a pastoral letter condemning totalitarianism and antisemitism on 8 May 1943.
-Roncalli saved thousands of Slovakian Jews by signing visas for immigration to Palestine, crediting this work to the orders of Pope Pius XII.

-In August 1944, the Slovak National Uprising rose against the People's Party regime.
+In August 1944, the Slovak National Uprising rose up against the People's Party regime.
 German troops were sent to quell the rebellion and with them came security police charged with rounding up Slovakia's remaining Jews.
 Burzio begged Tiso directly to at least spare Catholic Jews from transportation and delivered an admonition from the Pope: "the injustice wrought by his government is harmful to the prestige of his country and enemies will exploit it to discredit clergy and the Church the world over."